eProsima/vulcanexus/docs/rst/tutorials/micro/handle_reconnections/handle_reconnections.rst

 Client side: Ping API
 ---------------------

+micro-ROS Client default rmw layer `rmw_microxrcedds_c <https://github.com/micro-ROS/rmw_microxrcedds>`_ offers a ping utility to test the connection with the Agent.
+This ping utility can be used at any stage of the micro-ROS application, allowing users to check the Agent availability before attempting to initialize a micro-ROS session or create any entities.

+Usage details on this utility can be found in the :ref:`Middleware API: Ping Agent <tutorials_micro_user_middleware_ping>` tutorial.

+State machine approach
+^^^^^^^^^^^^^^^^^^^^^^

 Reconnections can be handle manually on the micro-ROS Client side using the Agent ping functionality with the following sequence:

 1. Wait until Agent is reachable.
 2. Create required micro-ROS entities.
 3. Use the micro-ROS API as usual: spin entities, publish, etc.
-4. When a failure is detected, destroy the created entities and go back to the first step.
+4. When a failure is detected in steps 2 or 3, destroy the created entities and go back to the first step.

+This approach allows a micro-ROS Client to handle Agent restarts or to follow a plug and play approach, where the micro-ROS app will only run when the Agent connection is available.
 The following code shows an example of this sequence:

 .. code-block:: c